 That doesn’t mean there weren’t bumps along the way.
 Producers actually wanted Thunderball to be the first movie (and so did Fleming), but legal trouble surrounding the title prevented them from using it right away.
 These legal troubles would plague the series for the next fifty years (see my Thunderball review for more on that).
 Fleming also hated the actor selected to play 007.
 He had envisioned Bond as a David Niven type and thought Sean Connery was too rough around the edges to portray that.
 It may have created tension during pre-production and filming, but when Fleming saw the finished product he had the grace to admit he had been wrong about Connery.

-In the end, Dr. No was such a success that the studio fast-tracked the sequel, From Russia With Love, and a franchise was born.
+In the end, Dr. No was such a success that the studio fast-tracked the sequel, From Russia With Love, so that it was released the following year, and a franchise was born.

-When I first wrote this review I called Dr. No “boooooooooring.”
+When I first wrote this review I called Dr. No boring.
 I’ve rewatched it twice since then and I’m ashamed of that initial reaction.
 In fact, it’s kind of surprising how Dr. No holds up so well given how campy a lot of the early movies were.
-If you digitally put Daniel Craig in instead of Connery, it would work pretty well.
 I think my first reaction was based on how easy it is to think of the Bond series by its excesses: girls, nonsensical plots that are just an excuse to get from set piece to set piece, and saving the world.
-Dr. No is so much simpler than that.
+Dr. No is so much simpler than all that.

 When an agent named Strangways is killed, Bond is sent to Jamaica to investigate, uncovering a nefarious plot by Dr. No (Joseph Wiseman) to disrupt the U.S. space program with a radio beam on behalf of SPECTRE.
 That’s it.
 You can rarely describe the plot of a Bond movie in a single sentence like that.
 More than any other movie, Bond is the center of everything.
 There are sidekicks and three Bond Girls, but their parts are relatively small.
 It’s impressive how all the elements that would become standard are there (gadgets, exotic locations, an elaborate lair for the villain, Bond girl, etc.), but it’s refreshing how here they service the plot more than they check a box.